dariolitardi/smartecgrepo/README.md

 <img src="pictures/knn.png" width="300" />

-Figure 3

-The picture illustrates how a new data point “?” is assigned to the triangle class label based on majority voting among its k nearest neighbors.
-In the example K = 5.
+Figure 3 - **The picture illustrates how a new data point “?” is assigned to the triangle class label based on majority voting among its k nearest neighbors.
+In the example K = 5.**

 The dataset we used has been preprocessed according to the procedures described in the following article: